You are currently viewing our Beta Website. As we continue to refine and enhance the user experience, we welcome your feedback to help us improve.

 Major surgery

-- After major surgical procedures, you may have to wait at least six months before giving blood.
+• After major surgery (any procedure where recovery is not achieved within two months), you will have to wait at least four months before giving blood.

 Blood transfusions